jython/jbang-catalog/IMPLEMENTATION.md

         |___/
 ```

+The `jython-cli` script simplifies this
+process by handling these actions in the background, shielding users from the
+underlying complexity.
 Optional metadata in the Jython script provide information to `jython-cli` to enable corresponding options in JBang.

 ## Inline Script Metadata